NaveenSaiNeelesh/SpamDetector/README.md

 # SpamDetector
-A Simple Natural Language Processing (NLP) model toclassify emails as spam or not spam using a dataset like the Enron email dataset
+A Simple Natural Language Processing (NLP) model to classify emails as spam or not spam using a dataset like the Enron email dataset